360VOTS: Visual Object Tracking and Segmentation in Omnidirectional Videos: Discussion and Conclusion

 \begin{IEEEbiography}[{ }]{Yinzhe Xu} received the B.S. degree in Integrative Systems and Design from the Hong Kong University of Science and Technology.
 He is currently working toward the Ph.D. degree at the same university.
-His research interests include omnidirectional vision, object tracking and segmentation, and SLAM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Huajian Huang} obtained his Ph.D. degree in Computer Science and Engineering at the Hong Kong University of Science and Technology.
+His research interests include omnidirectional vision, object tracking and segmentation, and SLAM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Huajian Huang} was a postdoctoral fellow at the Hong Kong University of Science and Technology (HKUST).
+He obtained his Ph.D. degree in Computer Science and Engineering at HKUST.
 Before the PhD, He received his B.Eng at the Sun Yat-Sen University, China.
-His research focuses on omnidirectional perception, visual localization, mapping, SLAM, and 3D vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yingshu Chen} received the B.Eng in Digital Media Technology from Zhejiang University, and M.Sc in Computer Science from The University of Hong Kong.
-She is currently a Ph.D. candidate in the Department of Computer Science and Engineering, the Hong Kong University of Science and Technology.
-Her research interests cover computer vision and computer graphics for computational design such as 2D and 3D style transfer. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Sai-Kit Yeung} is currently an Associate Professor at the Division of Integrative Systems and Design, the Department of Computer Science and Engineering, and the Department of Ocean Science at the Hong Kong University of Science and Technology (HKUST).
-Before joining HKUST, he was an Assistant Professor at the Singapore University of Technology and Design (SUTD) and founded the Vision, Graphics and Computational Design (VGD) Group.
+His research focuses on omnidirectional perception, visual localization, mapping, SLAM, and 3D vision.
+Personal Page: https://huajianup.github.io/ \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yingshu Chen} completed her Ph.D. in Computer Science and Engineering at the Hong Kong University of Science and Technology.
+She received the B.Eng in Digital Media Technology from Zhejiang University and the M.Sc in Computer Science from the University of Hong Kong.
+Her research interests cover computer vision and computer graphics for computational design, including 2D and 3D style transfer. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Sai-Kit Yeung} is a Professor at the Division of Integrative Systems and Design, the Department of Computer Science and Engineering and the Department of Ocean Science at HKUST.
+Before joining HKUST, he was an Assistant Professor at the Singapore University of Technology and Design (SUTD) and founded the Vision, Graphics and Computational Design Group.
 During his time at SUTD, he was also a Visiting Assistant Professor at the Computer Science Department at Stanford University and the Computer Science and Artificial Intelligence Laboratory at MIT.
-Prior to that, he had been a Postdoctoral Scholar in the Department of Mathematics, the University of California, Los Angeles (UCLA).
-He received his Ph.D. degree in Electronic and Computer Engineering, M.Phil. degree in Bioengineering, and B.Eng. degree (First Class Honors) from HKUST, respectively in 2009, 2005, and 2003. \end{IEEEbiography}
+Prior to that, he had been a Postdoctoral Scholar in the Department of Mathematics, UCLA.
+Prof. Yeung’s research interests include 3D vision and graphics, content generation, fabrication, novel computational techniques and integrative systems for marine-related problems.
+He has published extensively in premier computer vision and graphics venues, including numerous full oral papers in CVPR, ICCV, ECCV, and AAAI.
+His work has received best paper honorable mention awards at ICCP 2015 and 3DV 2016. \end{IEEEbiography}